7 Steps to Starting a Successful 501(c)(3) Charitable Nonprofit

 Is there a need for your organization?
 Or could you team up with another, existing nonprofit?
 Another nonprofit can even serve as your fiscal sponsor instead of or until you can become registered.
 Are you sure that a nonprofit is the best business structure for your idea?
 There are other ways to accomplish a social mission.

 Nonprofits are very similar to for-profit businesses in many respects.
 For instance, you need to have at least as much money coming in as going out even to survive, much less succeed in your mission.
 Many nonprofit start-ups launch on a wing and prayer rather than a well-thought-out plan.
 Here are some "plans" you need to have in place before you startup or soon afterward.

 Make Sure That Your Organization Will Actually Qualify as a Nonprofit

 You might have a great idea, but are you sure it will qualify as a charitable cause?
 There are many types of nonprofits.
 Which one is yours?
 It may not be what you think.

 Nonprofits are heavily regulated, both by the states in which they reside and by the federal government.

 Regulation is needed to protect donors from fraud and ensure that nonprofits continue to serve the public good.
 Just because you are "nonprofit" doesn't mean that you can't get into some serious trouble.

 Keep Good Records and Manage Your Risk

 Good record keeping is a must, and nonprofits have some reporting requirements that are special to them.
-Start with good records and you are less likely to run into problems later.
-Manage risk with safe procedures and good insurance.
+Start with good records, and you are less likely to run into problems later.
+Manage risk with safety procedures and proper insurance.

 It cannot be overstated how important your board is to your nonprofit's success.
 It is legally responsible for keeping you on track with your mission, helps you to secure the funds you need to accomplish that mission, and provides much of the expertise that you will need.
 Find the right people, get them on board, and keep them interested.